Designing Enterprise-Scale Notifications for Microsoft VL Central

 Background

-Microsoft’s Office 365 Volume Licensing program offers discounted licenses and enterprise support to organizations purchasing five or more licenses.
-It is a key driver of Microsoft’s B2B revenue, supporting large-scale license management for resellers and partners.
-However, the legacy system relied on over 30 disconnected tools, resulting in fragmented workflows, approval delays, and a poor user experience.
-Licensing deals took an average of 53 days to fulfill, more than twice as long as competitors with similar business models.
+Microsoft’s Office 365 Volume Licensing program supports B2B sales through discounted licenses and enterprise support, but it was held back by a fractured experience.
+The legacy system relied on more than 30 disconnected tools, resulting in approval delays, fragmented workflows, and an average turnaround time of 53 days.
+This was more than twice as long as competitors offering similar services.

 My Role

-I worked on three key VL Central modules: Notifications, Agreement to Invoice, and Organization Details Management, collaborating with a peer designer under the guidance of a Principal Designer.
-I partnered with architects, product owners, developers, and stakeholders from discovery to design sign-off, ensuring the solutions were user-centered, technically feasible, and aligned with business goals.
+Working alongside a peer designer and guided by a Principal Designer, I collaborated with architects, product owners, developers, and stakeholders throughout the process from discovery to design sign-off.
+My focus was on ensuring solutions were user-centered, technically feasible, and aligned with business goals.

 Problem